Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. **Administrator creates a BOS session template**

     A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
     A session template can be created from a JSON structure.
-It returns a Session Template ID if successful.
+It returns a session template ID if successful.

-    See [Manage a Session Template](Manage_a_Session_Template.md) for more information.
+    See [Manage a session template](Manage_a_Session_Template.md) for more information.

 1. **Administrator creates a session**

     Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, Administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as `boot` and specifies the session template ID.

     (`ncn-mw#`)

     ```bash
-    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation Boot
+    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation boot
     ```

 1. **Session setup operator**

     The creation of a session causes the session-setup operator to set a desired state on all components listed in the session template.
     This includes pulling files from S3 to determine boot artifacts like kernel, `initrd`, and root file system.
 The session setup operator also enables the relevant components at this time.

 1. **Status operator (powering-on)**

     The status operator will detect the enabled components and assign them a phase.
 This involves checking the current state of the node, including communicating with HSM to determine the current power status of the node.

     In this example of booting nodes, the first phase is `powering-on`.
 If queried at this point, the nodes will have a status of `power-on-pending`.
     For more on component phase and status, see [Component Status](Component_Status.md)